Olumiant 2 mg Film-Coated Tablets

 The majority of patients who lost their low disease activity or remission status after dose reduction could regain disease control after the dose was returned to 4 mg.

 The efficacy and safety of baricitinib as monotherapy or in combination with topical corticosteroids (TCS) were assessed in 3 Phase III randomised, double-blind, placebo-controlled, 16 week studies (BREEZE-AD1, -AD2, and -AD7).
 The studies included 1 568 patients with moderate to severe atopic dermatitis defined by Investigator's Global Assessment (IGA) score ≥ 3, an Eczema Area and Severity Index (EASI) score ≥ 16, and a body surface area (BSA) involvement of ≥ 10 %.
-Eligible patients were over 18 years of age and had previous inadequate response or were intolerant to topical medication.
+Eligible patients were over 18 years of age and had previous inadequate response or were intolerant to topical medicinal products.
 Patients were permitted to receive rescue treatment (which included topical or systemic therapy), at which time they were considered non-responders.
 At baseline of study BREEZE-AD7, all patients were on concomitant topical corticosteroids therapy and patients were permitted to use topical calcineurin inhibitors.
 All patients who completed these studies were eligible to enrol in a long term extension study (BREEZE AD-3) for up to 2 years of continued treatment.

 The Phase III randomised, double-blind, placebo-controlled BREEZE-AD4 study evaluated the efficacy of baricitinib in combination with topical corticosteroids over 52 weeks in 463 patients with moderate to severe atopic dermatitis with failure, intolerance, or contraindication to oral ciclosporin treatment.